Section 3: Order: The Principles that Govern Us

-Membership will end by physical death, transfer of membership to churches holding to Biblical doctrine, or by the process of corrective discipline ending in excommunication.
-Members, who, for three months are absent willingly from the meetings or the ministries of the Chapel, shall be placed on an inactive list and shall be subject to removal.
+Membership will end by physical death, transfer of membership to churches holding to Biblical doctrine, by the process of corrective discipline ending in excommunication, or by their request to have themselves removed.
+Members, who, for three months are absent willingly from the meetings or the ministries of the Chapel, shall be placed on an inactive list for regular review and shall be subject to removal.

 8. Corrective Discipline

 The Scriptures require us grow in grace and godliness.
 But often due to our spiritual blindness or degree of entanglement we require the assistance of fellow believers to challenge, confront and rebuke us.
 (Galatians 6:1,2).
 The primary aim of all steps of discipline is the repentance and restoration of the erring member as well as to protect the purity of the church and the reputation of Christ.